 Ms. Quilter has appeared on NBC News, Pure Oxygen, Canal+ (French t.v.), Fox News, New York 1, and has been featured in national newspapers, magazines and radio shows.
 Ms. Quilter has lectured about repetitive strain injury at the New York Times, Time Inc. (including People and Life magazine staff), and various business, medical and lay groups around the country.
 She was the keynote speaker for two conferences on RSI in the Netherlands in November 2000 and presented at a hospital in Bangalore, India in 2014.

 Ms. Quilter studied Ergonomic Guidelines for Computer Use at the Harvard School of Public Health, and the Biomechanics of Human Movement at the Massachusetts Institute of Technology.
 She is a certified yoga teacher and personal trainer, and holds certifications in therapeutic yoga and as a group fitness instructor and personal trainer from the American Council on Exercise, Spanda: the Yoga of Movement and Marymount Manhattan College.
 She was certified as a Feldenkrais® practitioner through Mind in Motion.
 She founded the Balance Project at the Martha Stewart Center for Living at Mount Sinai Hospital in New York City.

 Working from a conveniently-located studio in mid-town Manhattan, Ms. Quilter has counseled hundreds of clients about ergonomics, repetitive strain injury, and various movement therapies.
-She also performs workstation analysis and movement therapy programs for companies and individuals.
+She also performs workstation analysis, ergonomic product evaluations and movement therapy programs for companies and individuals.

 THE INFORMATION ON THIS WEBSITE IS NOT INTENDED AS MEDICAL ADVICE.